credli/sourdough/src/pages/index.md

         action: about/production
       - actionType: primary
         caption: Order Now
-        action: order?category=bread
+        action: /shop/bread
   - title: Sourdough Treats
+    description:
-    description: The combination of flour, water, cultured butter, and time create Layers and layers of goodness.
+      The combination of flour, water, cultured butter, and time create Layers and layers of goodness.
     image: /img/img_5931.jpg
     actions:
       - actionType: primary
         caption: Order Now
-        action: order?category=pastries
+        action: /shop/pastries
   - title: Mornings Made Right
+    description:
-    description: Each morning, our single-origin organic coffee is freshly roasted in our deck oven after a long AM bake.
+      Each morning, our single-origin organic coffee is freshly roasted in our deck oven after a long AM bake.
 Enjoy in Espresso, AEROPRESS®, or CHEMEX®, or pair with your pastry of choice.
 Beans are available upon pre-order.